-(3) An application referred to in subrule (1) must on request by the customs authority be supported by documentary evidence that the debtor is the owner or co-owner of the goods, or has a share, title, right or interest in the goods, including, as may be appropriate -
+(3) An application referred to in subrule (1) must be supported by documentary evidence that the debtor is the owner or co-owner of the goods, or has a share, title, right or interest in the goods, including, as may be appropriate -

-- (a) any invoice issued in respect of the goods; and - (b) a credit agreement in terms of which the debtor has a title, right or interest in the goods.
+(a) any invoice issued in respect of the goods; and

+(b) a credit agreement in terms of which the debtor has a title, right or interest in the goods.

-(4) (a) Supporting documents referred to in subrule (3) must within the timeframe indicated in the request be submitted to the customs authority electronically through e-filing, subject to paragraph (b).
+(4) Supporting documents referred to in subrule (3) must be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.